-South Africans are using the month of September to remember, celebrate and preserve the legacy of Black Consciousness Movement leader, intellectual and liberation struggle hero, Stephen Bantu Biko.
+Today – 12 September – is the day South Africans remember, celebrate and preserve the legacy of Black Consciousness Movement leader, intellectual and liberation struggle hero, Stephen Bantu Biko.

-Biko died in custody as a result of police brutality on 12 September 1977.
-This year, the country marks the 40th anniversary of his passing.
+Biko died 41 years ago in custody as a result of police brutality on 12 September 1977.

 He had been kept naked and chained.
 Failed by doctors who conspired with the security police, he was transported to Pretoria from Port Elizabeth, despite being seriously ill from the beatings.